 The 5.1 updates from 3/8 have been playable for several weeks now, and we’ve been reviewing the game files that have been submitted as well as the feedback from the community on which cards are working and which cards still needed more work.
 We’ve looked at player reactions and suggestions and will be making the following final changes to Season 5 before the cards go up for community approval in the community vote later this week.

-The ability to play cards like Planning, Intelligence Leak, and Hostile Negotiations twice in the same round with excavate, as well as the virtual card advantage gained was too strong in the 5.0 playtesting period, so we changed the timing to the start of the round and added a discard cost to use the ability.
-We hoped that removing the action cost would also allow Aphra to play a more active role in games, along with a surge for Accuracy to make her more viable as an attacker.
+The ability to play cards like Planning, Intelligence Leak, and Hostile Negotiations twice in the same round with excavate, as well as the virtual card advantage gained was too strong in the 5.0 playtesting period, so in the previous update we had changed the timing to the start of the round and added a discard cost to use the ability.
+We had hoped that removing the action cost would also allow Aphra to play a more active role in games, along with a surge for Accuracy to make her more viable as an attacker.
 Players reported that while the new timing restriction worked well for preventing abuse with cards like Hostile Negotiation, the discard cost went too far and meant that most of the time it wasn’t worth it to use the Excavation ability.
 Instead, Aphra was being used in lists just as an efficient 4 point attacker with good stats, with an attack that was actually slightly stronger than Greedo’s attack profile, both Focused and unFocused.

 We’ve removed the discard cost from Excavation to make it more of a focal point of her card once again and to give Scum a unique brand of Command card manipulation, while keeping the newer start of round timing window that prevents abuse with certain command cards.
 We’ve also reduced her Pierce 2 surge ability to Pierce 1 so that her attack is still very relevant but closer to Hera’s attack profile than Greedo’s.